Last Updated on February 28, 2023 by The Filtery

 Besides the active ingredient, there are other potentially problematic ingredients that are commonly found in hand sanitizers.
 These ingredients are also common in other cleaning and personal care products.
 This isn’t an exhaustive list, but these are some of the harsh chemicals you’ll most likely find in conventional hand sanitizers:

-Undisclosed Fragrance
+1. Undisclosed Fragrance

-Just like soooo many other consumer products, hand sanitizers come with the word “fragrance” or “parfum” on their ingredient label.
+Just like so many other consumer products, hand sanitizers come with the word “fragrance” or “parfum” on their ingredient label.
 Because of a loophole in disclosure regulations, manufacturers can legally “hide” almost 4,000 different ingredients under the word “fragrance” without actually telling consumers what those ingredients are.

-While some are perfectly safe, other ingredients under that umbrella include things like phthalates, other endocrine disruptors, allergens, and more.
-It can be difficult to avoid “fragrance,” especially when shopping in stores, but when you can, try to avoid products with “fragrance” listed in the ingredient list and/or make sure the company actually provides their full ingredients online.
+It can be difficult to avoid “fragrance,” especially when shopping in stores.
+However, when you can, try to avoid products with “fragrance” listed in the ingredient list and/or make sure the company provides their full ingredients online.

 You can read more about this issue here.

-Certain Preservatives
+2. Certain Preservatives

-Dyes
+3. Dyes

 Most dyes are synthetics that are derived from petroleum.
-There is certainly a spectrum in terms of hwo potentially toxic a colorant is (and how much safety information we even have), so it depends on the kind and color being used.
+There is certainly a spectrum in terms of how potentially toxic a colorant is (and how much safety information we even have), so it depends on the kind and color being used.

 But when it comes to hand sanitizer, they’re just unnecessary.
-No one needs their hand sani to be blue or green; it’s just one more ingredient to wonder and worry about.
+No one needs their hand sanitizer to be blue or green; it’s just one more ingredient to wonder and worry about.
 You can just skip the colored sanitizers.

-Triclosan
+4. Triclosan

 What About the Wipes?